Measuring Scientific Brain Drain with Hubs and Authorities: a Dual Perspective: Dataset and network model

 \subsection{Dataset}

-The dataset employed in this work has been assembled by Bohannon and Doran~\cite{bohannon2017introducing} through the gathering of 2.8 millions public profiles. is a nonprofit organization that collects contributions, affiliations, and personal information of the subscribed researchers.
-Given the affiliation history of each member, we are able to identify the location, in terms of country, of his/her workplace over time and infer his/her migration across different states in time.
-In the following, we study the dataset on annual basis due to data limitations, i.e., the temporal information input by the users often lacks of the month granularity, and to ease of interpretation.
+The dataset employed in this work has been assembled by Bohannon and Doran~\cite{dryad_48s16} through the gathering of 2.8 millions public profiles. is a nonprofit organisation that collects contributions, affiliations, and personal information of the subscribed researchers.
+Given the affiliation history of each member, we are able to identify the location, in terms of country, of their workplace over time and infer scholars' migration across different states.
+In the following paragraphs, we introduce the dataset on annual basis to ease of interpretation and due to data limitations, i.e., the temporal information inserted by the users often lacks of month granularity.

-Figure~\ref{fig:data_distr} shows the distribution of the number of migrations, i.e., the number of \ members that changed the country they worked in, per year, from 1950 to 2020.
+Figure~\ref{fig:data_distr} shows the distribution of the number of estimated migrations, i.e., the number of \ members that edited their profile to change the country they worked in, per year, from 1950 to 2020.
 Most of the data is concentrated in the \nth{21} century, with a peak in 2014.
 The decay of recorded migrations after 2014 might be due to temporal bias given by the time when the dataset was gathered, i.e., in 2017.
-Even if \ was founded in 2012, members are allowed to insert information about their previous occupations and their future ones; then, migrations appear before 2012 and after 2017.
+Even if \ was founded in 2012, members are allowed to insert information about their previous occupations and their planned ones; as a consequence, we have data about migrations that happened before 2012 and to occur after 2017.